 Rugs can be made from either cotton and wool or silk.
 As you can probably guess, silk rugs are more elegant but also fragile and won’t be able to withstand much wear.
 Cotton and wool rugs are an excellent choice for high traffic areas like, for example, hallways.

 Sunlight, Rugs and Hardwood Flooring

 As you can see, rugs can offer significant benefits for your wooden floor.
 They can trap dust and prevent it from doing any future harm.
-In addition, if a mat receives some damage, it is easy and cheap to replace.
+Besides, if a mat receives some damage, it is easy and cheap to replace.
 Much better than having your floor take the punishment which will probably lead to further complications and unnecessary money squandering.

 It is not all moonlight and roses, though.
 Rugs have a negative side when used in certain circumstances.
 Wood is a natural material.
-If left exposed to direct sunlight for a prolonged period of time, it can experience changes in colour.
-Most types of timber begin to fade while some actually turn darker.
+If left exposed to direct sunlight for a prolonged period, it can experience changes in colour.
+Most types of timber begin to fade while some turn darker.
 If you have rugs or pieces of furniture near the affected areas, you will notice the disparity between the bare and the covered parts.
 It is for this reason, that you must be careful how and where you use rugs.
-Of course, you can simply get window coverings and finish with a UV protection to prevent such type of damage as well as move the rugs and furniture a bit every now and then.
-Additionally, leaving the floor for prolonged periods of time without any coverings whatsoever may also be a good idea.
+Of course, you can simply get window coverings and finish with a UV protection to prevent such type of damage as well as move the rugs and furniture a bit now and then.
+Additionally, leaving the floor for prolonged periods without any coverings whatsoever may also be a good idea.

 Regardless of how you decide to protect your floor, having rugs in front of the doors where you have a hardwood installed can be very beneficial.
 They are a cheap, affordable and reliable way to preserve your hardwood floor.
 There is simply no reason not to use them.